Fun and Quirky Museums, Lodgings in Ilinois

 The Super Museum

-Outside of the big city and a little further away from fact is the Super Museum.
+Outside of the big city and a little further away from facts is the Super Museum.

 Movie props, promotional materials from major motion pictures as well as the small screen also line the walls. $2.5 billion of dollars of craft spread out over 75 years.